elifalinli/react-password-generator-app/README.md

 This project was created with Vite and written with React but in the object-oriented way.

+The App and the Header component is tested using Vitest and React Testing Library.

 It is styled with pure CSS.